 Create separate workflow templates that help you (or your teammates) focus on different types of work.

-For example, a spec writing template will need columns for images, descriptions, spec types, and dimensions.
+For example, a spec sheet template or spec writing template will need columns for images, descriptions, spec types, and dimensions.

 On the other hand, a procurement template will need columns for pricing, suppliers, expected delivery dates, and more.

 There’s nothing quite like seeing actual products in action.
 Besides, it’s extremely satisfying and motivating seeing your design come to life without having to wait for several months.

 Set up a model room for each type of room your hospitality project is offering and invite suppliers to send one-off samples.
 Do keep in mind that the cost for this has nothing to do with what you’re actually going to spend.